postmanlabs/labs-docs/src/pages/docs/administration/onboarding-checklist.md

 ## Setting up Postman

-Postman can be accessed [via the web](/docs/getting-started/installation-and-updates/#using-postman-on-the-web) with a [desktop agent](https://www.postman.com/downloads/postman-agent/).
-Postman is available as a stand-alone app for Windows, Mac, and Linux.
+Postman can be accessed [on the web](/docs/getting-started/installation-and-updates/#using-postman-on-the-web) with a [desktop agent](https://www.postman.com/downloads/postman-agent/).
+Postman is available as a standalone app for Windows, Mac, and Linux.
 Make sure everyone who would like to use Postman has the latest version by downloading it from [the Postman website](https://www.postman.com/downloads/).

-For the Postman web version, you can also manually select the agent for your requests — **Cloud Agent**, **Desktop Agent**, or **Browser Agent**.
+For the Postman web version, you can also manually select the agent for your requests: **Cloud Agent**, **Desktop Agent**, or **Browser Agent**.
 To learn more about the agent used for your request, select the agent option near Bootcamp from the bottom right of the status bar.
-You can use the toggle option in **Auto-select** to turn on/off the auto-select agent.
+You can use the toggle option in **Auto-select** to turn on or off the auto-select agent.
 Once you enable the option for Auto-select, Postman will automatically select the best agent for your requests.

 <img alt="Auto-select agent" src="https://assets.postman.com/postman-docs/auto-select-agent.jpg" width="350px">